GerkinDev/vuejs-datatable/README.md

 This is a boolean flag that denotes whether you want to paginate the rows in your table.

+### size-options

+Allows you to determine what page sizes to allow the user to choose when viewing the table.

+### data-store

+Allows you to overwrite the logic for your own custom datastore.
+An example would be for an ajax table.
+See the Ajax example for reference.

 ### filter-bar (NO LONGER SUPPORTED AS OF 0.7.0)

 If you want to customize the display or functionality of the filter/pagination bar, you can register a custom global component and pass it's name here.
 Then the datatable will utilize your custom component instead of the default one.
 It will require the following props: